KHADDOUR-TALA/DifferentialRobot-RosMazeNavigation/README.md

 # Differential Robot - ROS Maze Navigation

 This package contains a simulation of a differential-drive robot using URDF/Xacro.
 A navigation algorithm was implemented to guide the robot through a maze-escape task based on simulated LiDAR data.
+---

-## Demo
+## 🎥 Demo

 <div align="center">
   <img src="media/demo.gif" width="640" alt="Robot Navigation Demo">

-  *Autonomous navigation with LiDAR scanning, obstacle avoidance, and path planning in simulated maze environment.*
+  <em>Autonomous navigation with LiDAR scanning, obstacle avoidance, and path planning in simulated maze environment.</em>
 </div>

+---

 ## Overview